The Ranch Rifle: What Is It and Why Have It?

 Ranch Rifles Evolve

-At the turn of the century, deer were almost extant in the Eastern United States and shots were relatively close.
+At the turn of the century, deer were almost extinct in the Eastern United States and shots were relatively close.
 Any number of .22 rimfire rifles would suffice.
 Out West, the dangers were hardened and the distances greater and the same guns that won the West, like the Winchester lever action and falling block single shot rifles like the Remington Rolling Block and the Winchester 1885 High Wall, continued to serve the double duty of defending the homestead and putting meat on the table.
 The ranch rifle was simply the gun on hand that could do both.

 This weapon of opportunity was reflected by Theodore Roosevelt in Hunting Trips of a Ranchman from 1885 chronicles the nature of the rancher as a seeker of danger and opportunity as those “who perforce lead an open-air life, who must needs ride well for they are often in the saddle from sunrise to sunset, and who naturally takes kindly to that noblest of weapons, the rifle.
 With such men, hunting is one of the chief pleasures; and they follow it eagerly when their work will allow them.
 And with some of them, it is at times more than a pleasure.
 On many of the ranches-on my own, for instance–the supply of fresh meat depends mainly on the skill of the riflemen.”
 2